nsfm/dualsense-ts/README.md

 | `TriggerEffect.Vibration` | Zone-based oscillation with amplitude and frequency        |
 | `TriggerEffect.Machine`   | Dual-amplitude vibration with frequency and period control |

-Each effect accepts a unique set of configuration options; your editor's type hints will guide you through the available parameters for each effect.
-The [interactive docs](https://nsfm.github.io/dualsense-ts/outputs/trigger-effects) include full slider controls for every effect and parameter, making it a great tool for finding the right values.
+Each effect accepts its own set of configuration options - your editor's type hints will show you what's available.
+To find the right values, try the [interactive docs](https://nsfm.github.io/dualsense-ts/outputs/trigger-effects), which have slider controls for every effect and parameter.

 Effect names are based on [Nielk1's DualSense trigger effect documentation](https://gist.github.com/Nielk1/6d54cc2c00d2201ccb8c2720ad7538db).